majdf4/majdf/README.md

-kid who makes random scripts

-only publish my small projects here
+i publish random stuff here

-reach me at majd#2064 on discord if you need me

 also do graphic design and other stuff